howpsg/Getting-and-Cleaning-Data/README.md

 ##Project Summary

-The following is a summary description of the project instructions
+Following is a summary description of the project instructions

 Create a R script called run_analysis.R that does the following.
 1. Merges the training and the test sets to create one data set.